arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 **Embedded systems** are microprocessor or microcontroller-based systems with a dedicated operational role.
 Rather than being made of separate components, like desktop computers, laptops or, gaming consoles, embedded systems integrate all the hardware and software necessary for a particular purpose.
 Nowadays, embedded systems are everywhere: automobiles, cameras, household appliances, and mobile devices are just some examples.

 Embedded systems design can be challenging since it combines hardware design, firmware, and software development, all in one particular device or product.
 In order to produce high-quality embedded firmware and software for a particular device or product, **debugging** is a necessary step in their development process. **Debugging is the process of confirming that, one by one, many things that we believe to be true and functional in our code are true**.
-We find a "bug" in our code when one our more assumptions are not valid.
+We find a "**bug**" in our code when one our more assumptions are not valid.

+***People worldwide have been talking about "bugs" for a long time; even [Thomas Alva Edison](https://spectrum.ieee.org/did-you-know-edison-coined-the-term-bug) used the word back in his days.
+The word bug has been used as an old term for "monster"; like gremlins in machinery, bugs are malicious.***

 The following article will discuss different debugging tools and techniques used to find bugs in microcontroller-based systems, especially those based on Arduino® hardware.